 Variations

-- No Tamarind: If you dont have tamarind, replace it with little lime juice, yogurt (curd), or amchur powder.
+- No Tamarind: If you dont have tamarind, replace it with a little lime juice, or yogurt (curd).

 - Peanuts: You can make this chutney with or without peanut skin.
 Also, if you have store-bought roasted peanuts, use them directly in this recipe.